whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** handle updates ***
- - [] Handles were not working for mitch.
+ - [] Handle updates were not working for mitch.

 *** Georgica AC ***
   - [] "?" appears after typing a valid word which jumps to a learn page for learning more about a command.